ezsystems/commerce-documentation/docs/guide/catalog/product_variants/product_variants.md

 ![Product variants](../../img/catalog_product_variants.png)

-To have variants, the product Content Type must have a Field with the `ses_variants` identifier belonging to the `uivarvarianttype` Field Type.
+To have variants, the product Content Type must have a Field with the `ses_variants` identifier that belongs to the `uivarvarianttype` Field Type.

 ## Variant display

-In the configuration you can select one of two interfaces for displaying variants:
+In the configuration, you can select one of two interfaces for displaying variants:
 **B2C** (default) and **B2B**.
 Choose the interface in **eCommerce**->**Configuration Settings**->**Advanced catalog features**->**User interface for ordering variants**.